Tuchel 'still happy' to be Chelsea boss

 Tuchel was appointed Chelsea manager in January 2021 and led the club to victory in the Champions League last season.

-The German added: "It is quite a big change from yesterday to today but we can't influence it, we didn't cause the situation.
+He added: "It is quite a big change from yesterday to today but we can't influence it, we didn't cause the situation.

 "In the moment, it seems that business, let's say football-wise, is more or less protected, but let's see.